azlansucksatroblox-cloud/david-bazsucki-s-terrible-skater/README.md

 1. Install ROBLOX.
 2. Make a ROBLOX account.
+3. After making an account, go to the settings.
-3. Verify your age by doing a face scan.
+4. Verify your age by doing a face scan.
+Click on the "Continue with camera" button.
 (The reason for this is due to a new ROBLOX update where all new games on the platform are locked to 16+.
 So, you will have to do a face scan to confirm that you are over 16)
-4. Once that is done, simply join the game.
+5. Once that is done, simply join the game.

 # Controls to the game: